 About

-I am a Ph.D.
-Candidate in the School of Economics at the Georgia Institute of Technology.
-Prior to this, I earned a Master’s degree in Statistics and Applied Mathematics from the City University of New York in 2017.
-My graduate studies include also a Master in Environmental and Plant Pathology Sciences.
+I am a Visiting Assistant Professor of Data Analytics in the Campbell School of Business at Berry College.
+Prior to this, I earned a Ph.D. in Applied Economics in 2024, a Master’s degree in Economics from the Georgia Institute of Technology, and a Master’s degree in Statistics and Applied Mathematics from the City University of New York in 2017.
+My graduate studies also include a Master’s degree in Environmental and Plant Pathology Sciences.

-I am an applied microeconomist and data analyst working on issues at the intersection of development and agricultural economics.
+I am a data analyst and applied economist working on issues at the intersection of machine learning, sustainable development and agricultural economics.
 My research focuses on the impact of natural disasters on well-being and on alleviation strategies including sustainable agricultural practices.
 I am interested in food insecurity drivers working on applications of machine learning techniques in food security prediction.

-Other than economics, I enjoy jogging, painting, and swimming.
+Other than data analytics, I enjoy jogging, painting, and swimming.

 Education